SEO Tuning: Why It Works and How to Do It [+Case Studies]

 Pay especially close attention to the following:

 Title and header tags.
-Your title and header tags help Google understand what your content is about, as well as how it's structured.
+Update your page title and title tags.
+Your page title should accurately describes the main value of the page in plain language.
 These are some of the most important tweaking opportunities, since they allow you to include appropriate keywords and prove the proper organization of your content.

 Length and depth.
 Both long-form and short-form content have places in your SEO strategy, but you need to use these dramatically different types of content in appropriate contexts.
 For some articles, 1,000 words is plenty.
 For other, deeper topics, you'll want several thousand words of informative content.
 Keep in mind that adding fluff for the sake of fluff isn't going to help you succeed in creating a piece of content of appropriate length.